Nutai, an industrial company that swapped gut feeling for data with Beetrics

 1 high-potential leader

-A young employee with high leadership potential also surfaced — detected by her influence level despite her short tenure.
-Without an analysis like this, she would most likely have taken years to become visible, and there was a real risk she would have left before the company realized what it had.
+A young employee with real leadership potential also surfaced.
+What flagged her was her influence in the network, not her tenure, which was short.
+Without a map like this she would have taken years to become visible, with the risk that she would leave before the company realized what it had.

 1 organizational silo